 6.17.
-For all new houses, the council will seek a minimum garden area of 50 square metres as a single usable regular shaped amenity space for all new houses and.
-For flatted dwellings, a minimum of 5sqm of private outdoor space should be provided for 1-2 person flatted dwellings (as specified in the Mayor's Housing Supplementary Planning Guidance 2012) and an extra 1sqm should be provided for each additional occupant. usable 10 square metres amenity space in the case of flats per habitable room.
-Further guidance on application of these standards will also be contained in Merton's Design SPD.
+For all new houses, the council will seek a minimum garden area of 50 sqm as a single usable regular shaped amenity space.
+For flatted dwellings, a minimum of 5sqm of private outdoor space should be provided for 1-2 person flatted dwellings (as specified in the Mayor's Housing Supplementary Planning Guidance 2012) and an extra 1 sqm should be provided for each additional occupant.
+Further guidance on application of these standards will also be contained in Merton's proposed Design SPD.